sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

 2. Develop backend operators based on TPU-Kernel

-  Assuming the current path is $TPUC_ROOT/customlayer, add the nodechip_{op_name}.h header file in the ./include directory to declare the custom operator functions for the global layer and local layer (void nodechip_{op_name}_global and void nodechip_{op_name}_local, respectively).
-Then, add the nodechip_{op_name}.c file in the ./src directory and invoke the TPU-Kernel interfaces to implement the corresponding functions.
+  Assuming the current path is $TPUC_ROOT/customlayer, add the backend_{op_name}.h header file in the ./include directory to declare the custom operator functions for the global layer and local layer (void backend_{op_name}_global and void backend_{op_name}_local, respectively).
+Then, add the backend_{op_name}.c file in the ./src directory and invoke the TPU-Kernel interfaces to implement the corresponding functions.

 3. Define the operator's parameter structure and write the operator's interface